eventespresso/event-espresso-core/docs/C--REST-API/rest-api-vue-library.md

 The library is registered via `wp_register_script` very early in the Event Espresso loading process and made available via the `eejs-api` reference.
 It has `underscore` as a dependency so anywhere it is loaded, underscore will also be made available.

-The library is built using browserify and including the `Vue`, `Vuex`, `Vue-resource`, and `inflection` sources as modules so there should be no conflicts with other plugins that might load those libraries.
+The library is built using browserify and including the `Vue`, `Vuex`, `Vue-resource`, `inflection`, and `urijs` sources as modules so there should be no conflicts with other plugins that might load those libraries.

 To use it, list it as a dependency in your own script registration.
 You'd end up with something like: